Welcome to our landing page for engineers, with information about professional licensure and the process for earning the P.E.

 Issues affecting licensure

 Licensure is not a static process.
-To protect the public’s health, safety, and welfare, it adapts to the changing nature of the built environment.
+To protect the health, safety, and welfare of the public, licensure adapts to the changing nature of the built environment.
 Every year, NCEES leadership assigns committees and task forces to research various issues affecting licensure and to propose changes to NCEES policy when necessary.
-Then, once a year, the voting members of NCEES—state licensure boards—gather to make policy decisions.
+Then, once a year, the voting members of NCEES—that is, the state licensing boards—gather to make policy decisions.

 The specific language for licensure requirements can be found in the NCEES Model Law and Model Rules, which are documents maintained and published by NCEES.
 The Model Law and Model Rules contain language approved by a majority of the NCEES member licensing boards and represent a best-practices model for licensure.

 NCEES periodically provides news releases to notify constituents and others throughout the profession of changes to licensing policies, including changes to exam offerings and specifications.